lmerchant/convert_line_p_to_exchange/Readme.md

 ## Errors listing event number in concatenated file

-Error for expocode 18DD20090606 with cruise year 2009 and identifier 09 For P4, concatenated file says event 14 but table on website says should be event 15.

 Error for expocode 18DD20090606 with cruise year 2009 and identifier 09.
+For P4, concatenated file says event 14 but table on website says should be event 15.

+Error for expocode 18DD20090606 with cruise year 2009 and identifier 09.
 For P19, concatenated file says event 51 but table on website says should be event 52.

-This didn't affect increasing event number translated to cast number, but it does affect looking for the individual file so the header can be extracted so I added code to use the files listed in the table.
+This didn't affect increasing event number translated to cast number, but it does affect looking for the individual file so the header can be extracted.
+So I added code to search for these exceptions and use the proper files listed in the table.

 ## Incorrect column names for one concatenated file